 This CLE presented by family law attorney Danielle Knestbaum will advise family law professionals of communication technology that is increasingly being ordered by courts and recommended by attorneys in custody cases.

 Our new “Gig Economy” has muddied the waters when it comes to classifying workers….
 Independent Contractors… or Employees?
 Melody A. Kramer has been tracking these developments from California to New York – and even the federal government’s Pro Act.
 In this CLE, she will provide both legal & practical guidance for businesses as laws change and increasingly more workers are now considered employees.

 In his trial and appellate practice, David F. Johnson has litigated numerous disputes involving trustee compensation.
 From violating the self-interest rule to compensation issues with multiple trustees, there are endless pitfalls when it comes to determining the appropriate amount of compensation and upholding your duty of loyalty.

 In this eye-opening CLE course, Lars Daniel will introduce you to the Internet of Things (IoT), explain how data is collected from IoT devices and where the data is stored, from local devices to the cloud.

 In this CLE, Randall Christison will teach you how to fine tune your legal writing by illustrating common legal writing mistakes, providing examples & exercises and concluding with tips for persuading judges.

-Illinois attorneys must now complete 4 hours of Professional Responsibility, 1 hour of Diversity & Inclusion and 1 hour of Mental Health and Substance Abuse
+Illinois attorneys must complete 30 hours every 2 years – including 4 required hours of Professional Responsibility, 1 hour of Diversity & Inclusion and 1 hour of Mental Health and Substance Abuse.